10 Best Cameron Diaz Movies You Must See

 9. Shrek (2001)

 ‘Shrek’ is the type of film that completely changes everything about certain aspects of cinema and continues to stay relevant years after its release.
 The ‘aspects’ being referred to in the previous line are comedy, animation, and the demographic being catered to by such films.
-The protagonist is a short tempered ogre named Shrek (Mike Myers) who tries to remove all the fairytale characters and creatures that arrive on his swamp after being exiled by Lord Farquaad of Duloc.
-Along with a donkey named Donkey (Eddie Murphy), Shrek travels on foot to the royal castle of the Lord, and the film shows the happenings that occur on their adventure.
+The protagonist is a short-tempered ogre named Shrek (Mike Myers) who tries to remove all the fairytale characters and creatures that arrive on his swamp after being exiled by Lord Farquaad of Duloc.
+Along with a donkey named Donkey (Eddie Murphy), Shrek travels on foot to the royal castle of the Lord, and the film shows the events that occur during their adventure.

 Read More: Best Eddie Murphy Movies